 Carin and her husband Vince own Ladybrook Farm in Baltimore County.
 The farm began in 2016 when they both wanted to turn their strong interest in local foods and the environment into a business.
 They are a woman- and veteran-owned business, and we bring energy and enthusiasm to all aspects of farming, from selling at markets to mucking out the stalls.

 Cleo is an attorney-turned-farmer and the owner of Cottingham Farm, an organic farm on the Eastern Shore.
 She currently serves on the Maryland Department of Agriculture-led Healthy Soils Consortium.
 She worked as General Counsel for a Baltimore corporation and also worked as an attorney in the non-profit world.
 She helped form the Environmental Committee of Talbot County Democratic Forum and serving as first Chair.

 Doug Adams, New Brooklyn Farms

-Doug Adams is an urban farming advocate and founder of New Brooklyn Farms, Benefit LLC – an urban farm and green event space in Prince George’s County.
+Doug is an urban farming advocate and founder of New Brooklyn Farms, Benefit LLC – an urban farm and green event space in Prince George’s County.
 Doug established New Brooklyn Farms in late 2016.
 New Brooklyn Farms’ mission is to create and embody a culturally-robust green entrepreneurship and lifestyle platform for progressive environmental, economic, and social impact.
 In 2019, Doug collaborated with local government officials and organizations to play a key role in the passing of 2 new pieces of legislation which expand the presence of urban farming in Prince George’s County.